AnotherMajid/AnotherMajid/README.md

  - 🔬 I'm interested about photonics & Quantom technologies.

- - 🔭 I'm currently working on PCB designs for Embedded systems.
+ - 🔭 I'm working on PCB design for Embedded systems.

- - 💻 I'm currently Working on Software Developing for Desktop & Mobile.
+ - 💻 and also I'm Working on Software Developing for Desktop & Mobile.

  - 💬 Ask me about Electronics & RF Designs.

- - 💬 Ask me about C/C++, Matlab, Python, Javascript, Qt & QML.
+ - 💬 and Ask me about C/C++, Matlab, Python, Javascript, Qt & QML.

 <!--
 **AnotherMajid/AnotherMajid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.